Lyczeq/my-tutorials/react/useRef/index.md

 This will allow use to access browser APIs unavailable to React by default.

-Of course, there are other usecases for `useEffect`, but let's focus on that one.
+Of course, there are other use cases for `useEffect`, but let's focus on that one.